aurelia/aurelia/docs/user-docs/components/shadow-dom-and-slots.md

 **Inject the projected slot information**

-It is possible to inject an instance of `IAuSlotsInfo` in a custom element view model.
+It is possible to inject an instance of `IAuSlotsInfo` in a element component view model.
 This provides information related to the slots inside a custom element.
 The information includes only the slot names for which content has been projected.
 Let's consider the following example.

 {% tabs %}
 {% tab title="my-element.html" %}